Multiscale matrix pencils for separable reconstruction problems: Numerical illustrations

 \section{Numerical illustrations}

-We present some examples to illustrate the main novelties of the paper: \begin{itemize} \item an illustration of sparse interpolation by Gaussian distributions with fixed width but unkown peak locations; \item an illustration of the new generalized eigenvalue formulation for use with several trigonometric functions and the sinc; \item an illustration of the use of the scale and shift strategy for the supersparse interpolation of polynomials. \end{itemize} Our focus is on the mathematical generalizations and not on the numerical issues.
+We present some examples to illustrate the main novelties of the paper, including the multiscale facilities: \begin{itemize} \item an illustration of sparse interpolation by Gaussian distributions with fixed width but unknown peak locations; \item an illustration of the new generalized eigenvalue formulation for use with several trigonometric functions and the sinc; \item an illustration of the use of the scale and shift strategy for the supersparse interpolation of polynomials. \end{itemize} As stated earlier, our focus is on the mathematical generalizations and not on the numerical issues.